 Anytime a crime violates federal law, is committed on federal property, committed across state lines, you can be charged in federal court.
 Federal criminal cases are especially concerning because prosecutors have access to more resources and have more experience prosecuting crimes than in state cases.
 If you have been charged with a federal crime or are the subject of a federal criminal investigation it is important that you contact a criminal defense attorney experienced defending clients at the federal level.

-Jennifer Harowitz Law routinely defends clients in federal criminal cases and has the experience necessary to handle federal criminal charges.
-Attorney Jennifer Harowitz brings compassion and strategic thinking to complex federal criminal defense cases.
+Jennifer Horwitz Law routinely defends clients in federal criminal cases and has the experience necessary to handle federal criminal charges.
+Attorney Jennifer Horwitz brings compassion and strategic thinking to complex federal criminal defense cases.
 Jennifer is there to be your advocate, never judging you while working with you to defend your rights in your time of need.

 Federal Crimes v.
 State Crimes